-People < <insert here="" response="" your="">></insert> This part of the decision-making framework includes those who give input in the decision-making process, those who approve the decision, and those who are responsible for making the call.
+When: identifying how long it will take to complete and explaining why it will take this long Why: explaining why your decision matters.
+People This part of the decision-making framework includes those who give input in the decision-making process, those who approve the decision, and those who are responsible for making the call.
 This includes the person responsible for executing the decision.
-Alternatives < <insert here="" response="" your="">></insert> This part refers to how your alternatives are presented.
+Alternatives This part refers to how your alternatives are presented.
 It includes brainstorming alternatives with stakeholders to come up with a list of possible solutions.
-Decide < <insert here="" response="" your="">></insert> After presenting your alternatives in a proposal, it is now time to present your proposal to important stakeholders for feedback so you can make a decision.
-The proposal can include your selected solution to the work problem.
-You can get stakeholder feedback in different ways, for example, email, phone calls, face-to-face and by SMS.
-Explain < <insert here="" response="" your="">></insert> When you present and explain your proposal to stakeholders, you will generally explain how your possible solutions might impact on the work plan and on stakeholders; why each solution is important and the costs of each solution.
+Decide After presenting your alternatives in a proposal, it is now time to present your proposal to important stakeholders for feedback so you can make a decision.
+The proposal can include your selected solution to the work problem You can get stakeholder feedback in different ways, for example, email, phone calls, face-to-face and by SMS.
+Explain When you present and explain your proposal to stakeholders, you will generally explain how your possible solutions might impact on the work plan and on stakeholders; why each solution is important and the costs of each solution.

-In your own words, explain what the features and limitations are of the following workplace practices.
+In your own words explain what the features and limitations are of the following workplace practices (Maximum 150 words in total).